Welcome to today's edition of the Rush 24-7 podcast.

 And then his pants caught fire.

-That's when I knew it.
+That's when I heard.

-And the pants caught fire.
+When I saw it, when the pants caught fire.

 And he was on Fox today.

-Fox and Friends, Brian Kilmead said, Do you believe the president is handling this right?
+Fox and friends, Brian Kilmead, said, do you believe the president is handling this right?

 In the world of crisis management, facts that are in front of your face have to be admitted to.